Tatra Phoenix: Description

-For the Tatra 158 Phoenix model line, Tatra does not use air-cooled engines of its own design, but uses Paccar MX engines, according to the emissions standards of Euro 3, Euro 5, and since 2015 with Euro 6.
+For the Tatra 158 Phoenix model line, Tatra does not use air-cooled engines of its own design, but uses Paccar MX engines, according to the emissions standards of Euro III, Euro V, and since 2015 with Euro VI.

 Standard is the 16-speed gearbox ZF, manual or automatic.
 The auxiliary transmission is of Tatra's own construction.
 The vehicle is built on the Tatra-concept chassis.
 Angle of approach is at 31°, this is one of the best values of the approach angle among off-road all-wheel drive trucks.

 The Tatra Phoenix won second place in the European Truck of the Year 2012 competition.
 At Silva Regina 2012 exhibit in Brno has been awarded by the “Extraordinary Award of the CEO and Jury".

-The first Tatra Phoenix Euro 6 vehicles appeared in operation in early 2015.
+The first Tatra Phoenix Euro VI vehicles appeared in operation in early 2015.
 They have new facelifted cabins designed by DAF (again in Day or Sleeper Cab versions) and a completely reconstructed cabin floor.